 First access the “Minification and caching” section, by clicking on it directly from the panel, showcased above, or by clicking on it from the left bar of the “Site Speed Panel”:

-Then, you will see two caching plugins available: WP Fastest Cache and W3 Total Cache:
+Then, you will see all of the available caching plugins: WP Rocket, WP Fastest Cache and W3 Total Cache:

 WP Fastest Cache